-2.3.1.3 Salt Marshes/Bordering Vegetated Wetland (Inland)
+Salt Marshes/Bordering Vegetated Wetland

-Vegetated wetland/salt marsh are jurisdictional under the §401 WQC Program and the WPA.
-They are defined under 310 CMR 10.32 (2) of the WPA regulations as " coastal wetlands that extend landward up to the highest high tide line, that is, the highest spring tide of the year, and are characterized by plants that are well adapted to or prefer living in, saline soils.
+Salt marshes are defined under 310 CMR 10.32 (2) of the WPA regulations as "coastal wetlands that extend landward up to the highest high tide line, that is, the highest spring tide of the year, and are characterized by plants that are well adapted to or prefer living in, saline soils.
 A salt marsh may contain tidal creeks, ditches and pools".
 Bordering vegetated wetlands (BVW) are defined under 310 CMR 10.55 (2) of the WPA regulations as "freshwater wetlands which border on creeks, rivers, streams, ponds and lakes.
 The types of freshwater wetlands are wet meadows, marshes, swamps and bogs.
 Bordering Vegetated Wetlands are areas where the soils are saturated and/or inundated such that they support a predominance of wetland indicator plants".

 The DEP identified common reed as a saltmarsh species under the WPA (October 2014) in addition to the various saltmarsh grasses (Spartina spp.) and other coastal species.
-Wetland Series A, B, C and D (See Appendix D & E) define coastal vegetated wetlands along Straits Pond that are classified as estuarine, emergent communities and dominated by salt marsh (Spartina spp.) and common reed (Phragmites australis).
-The wetland boundaries were delineated at/adjacent to the approximate MHW line in many locations with pink, survey, nylon flags.
+Wetland Series A, B, C and D (See Appendix E) define coastal vegetated wetlands along Straits Pond that are classified as estuarine, emergent communities dominated by salt marsh (Spartina spp.) and common reed (Phragmites The wetland boundaries were delineated at/adjacent to the approximate MHW line in australis). many locations with pink, survey, nylon flags.
 Saltmarsh cordgrass (Spartina alterniflora) and common reed are the dominant species within the intertidal zone below the MHW line.
 Marsh elder (Iva frutescens), common reed, saltgrass (Distichlis spicata), saltmeadow cordgrass (Spartina patens) and seaside goldenrod (Solidago sempervirens) occupy the adjacent areas at/above MHW at the wetland/upland transition zone.
 In drier wetland areas above MHW, such as along Wetland D near the edge of Atlantic Avenue opposite the Green Hill Playground, the vegetative communities are dominated by a monoculture of common reed.
-With the return of tidal cycles within Straits Pond as a result of the construction of the new tide gate, vegetated wetland/salt marsh is recolonizing some areas, but common reed is still prevalent at the upper reaches of the intertidal zone and above in many areas.
-Adjacent to Wetland A at the eastern end of the project near the Hull/Cohasset Town line, a stand of American beachgrass (Ammophila brevilgulata) was planted on a gradual slope as a conservation project between Atlantic Avenue and the wetland edge at Straits Pond.
-The community represents a dune resource area and was included within the delineation line of Wetland A.
+With the return of tidal cycles within Straits Pond as a result of the construction of the new tide gate, vegetated wetlands/salt marsh are recolonizing some areas, but common reed is still prevalent at the upper reaches of the intertidal zone and above in many areas.
+Adjacent to Wetland A at the eastern end of the project near the Hull/Cohasset Town line, a stand of American beachgrass (Ammophila brevilgulata) has colonized a low-gradient slope between Atlantic Avenue and the wetland edge.
+The community represents a dune resource area and was included within the delineation line of Wetland A

 Soils within the saltmarsh communities are characterized by a deep organic surface layer (O_A).
 However, in areas along the road and over-wash zones as a result of storm surges and flooding from Massachusetts Bay, coarse and fine sand deposition 2 - 3+ inches deep was observed at the surface.
 Trash, in the form of bottles, bags and other household garbage due to the adjacent residential communities and road traffic from Atlantic Avenue was prevalent in some areas observed during the field evaluation.
-There is a 100-foot buffer associated with vegetated wetland/salt marsh.
+There is a 100-foot buffer associated with vegetated wetlands/salt marsh.